 - Criteria regarding animal protection and appropriate conditions for keeping wild animals

 - Criteria for potential dangers to both people and animals

 - Criteria with regard to risk factors in the areas of nature protection and the protection of species

-- Passage of the Big Cat Public Safety Act, which will protect the public and help bring an end to the excessive breeding and mismanagement of tigers, lions, and other big cats in the U.S. by prohibiting the private ownership of big cats.
+- Passage of the Big Cat Public Safety Act, which will protect the public and help bring an end to the excessive breeding, inhumane treatment, and mismanagement of tigers, lions, and other big cats in the U.S.

 - Compulsory registration for private keepers.